IIIF/cookbook-recipes/recipe/0057-publishing-v2-and-v3/index.md

 ## Restrictions

 There are several restrictions to using this pattern.
-Perhaps the most notable is that web browsers do not allow clients to vary their `Accept` headers, so viewing IIIF resources in a browser is restricted to viewing the server's default response.
-To view varying responses, the user must have the ability to control the HTTP request headers.
-This is available in tools such as [Postman](https://www.postman.com/).
+Perhaps the most notable is that typical people using a web browser to view IIIF resources cannot be expected to know how to vary their `Accept` headers, so their viewing will likely be dependent on the client they are using.
+To view varying responses, a person must have the ability to set the HTTP request headers.
+A web-based client can provide this capability, but none currently do.
+People with sufficient combination of knowledge, access, and support can also use non-browser tools such as [Postman](https://www.postman.com/).

 This is an active area of work in web specifications, and may change as methodologies develop.
 The W3C has a current working group looking at [Content Negotiation by Profile](https://www.w3.org/TR/dx-prof-conneg/.).
-This specification offers dedicated `Accept-Profile` and `Content-Profile` headers, however these recommendations are still in draft form.
+This specification offers dedicated `Accept-Profile` and `Content-Profile` headers; however, these recommendations are still in draft form.

 ## Example